dotnet/docs/docs/core/whats-new/dotnet-9/libraries.md

 ### New Tensor\<T> type

-The new `Tensor<T>` <!--xref:System.Numerics.Tensors.Tensor`1--> type expands the AI capabilities of the .NET libraries and runtime.
+The new <xref:System.Numerics.Tensors.Tensor%601> type expands the AI capabilities of the .NET libraries and runtime.
 This type:

 - Provides efficient interop with AI libraries like ML.NET, TorchSharp, and ONNX Runtime using zero copies where possible.
 - Builds on top of <xref:System.Numerics.Tensors.TensorPrimitives> for efficient math operations.